hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

 [xkbcommon keysym header](https://github.com/xkbcommon/libxkbcommon/blob/master/include/xkbcommon/xkbcommon-keysyms.h).
 The keysym name in Hyprland is the XKB define name without the `XKB_KEY_`.

+Generally, for switched layouts, it's recommended to bind by a keycode.

 {{< hint type=important >}}

 For proper switching, or avoiding problems / bugs, it's recommended to switch per-device configs instead of global ones.